IT graduate jobs

 IT sales professional

-You could work in pre-sales giving technical details to customers to show how a piece of hardware or software meets their needs.
+You could work in pre-sales, giving technical details to customers to show them how a piece of hardware or software meets their needs.
 Then there's the sales part, which involves negotiating an agreement.
 Finally, there's post-sales support, which involves solving problems and suggesting training.

 Technical knowledge can be helpful, but it isn't essential, as many companies consider candidates with relevant experience or a strong sales background.
 A related degree isn't always necessary but subjects with a high technical content or a business management component may be useful.